 Your child’s healthcare provider may also recommend other options.

 Medicines.
 Your child's provider may prescribe medicines to help with reflux.
 There are medicines that help reduce the amount of acid the stomach makes.
 This reduces the heartburn linked to reflux.
 These medicines may include:

-The provider may prescribe another type of medicine that helps the stomach empty faster.
+The provider may prescribe another type of medicine that helps the stomach empty faster if it's clear that your child has a stomach-emptying delay.
 If food doesn’t stay in the stomach as long as normal, reflex may be less likely to occur.

 Calorie supplements.
 Some babies with reflux can’t gain weight because they vomit often.
 If this is the case, your child's healthcare provider may suggest:

 Tube feedings.
 In some cases tube feedings may be recommended.
 Some babies with reflux have other conditions that make them tired.
 These include congenital heart disease or being born too early (premature).
 These babies often get sleepy after they eat or drink a little.
 Other babies vomit after having a normal amount of formula.
 These babies do better if they are constantly fed a small amount of milk.
 In both of these cases, tube feedings may be suggested.
 Formula or breastmilk is given through a tube that is placed in the nose.
 This is called a nasogastric tube.
 The tube is then put through the food pipe or esophagus, and into the stomach.
 Your baby can have a tube feeding in addition to a bottle feeding.
 Or a tube feeding may be done instead of a bottle feeding.
 There are also tubes that can be used to go around, or bypass, the stomach.
 These are called nasoduodenal tubes.